 SpectralShifts Blog

-Back in 1996 we did seminal analysis of the 10 cent wireless minute introduced by Microcell of Canada and came up with the investment theme titled “The 4Cs of Wireless”.
+Last week we revisted our seminal analysis from 1996 of the 10 cent wireless minute plan (400 minutes for C$40) introduced by Microcell of Canada and came up with the investment theme titled “The 4Cs of Wireless”.
 To generate sufficient ROI wireless needed to replace wireline as a preferred access method/device (PAD).
 Wireless would have to satisfy minimal cost, coverage, capacity and clarity requirements to disrupt the voice market.
 We found:

 • marginal cost of a wireless minute (all-in) was 1.5-3 cents